learn-the-web/topics/javascript-debugging.md

 ---
-title: "Javascript debugging"
+title: "JavaScript debugging"
 tags: "javascript debugging jshint eslint jslint developer tools inspect element console log"
-desc: "Some simple techniques to debug Javascript code in your browser."
+desc: "Some simple techniques to debug JavaScript code in your browser."
 playlist: PLWjCJDeWfDdeVVOm7HffeuE9XC9qEbrxk
 download: https://github.com/acgd-learn-the-web/javascript-debugging-code/archive/master.zip
 github: https://github.com/acgd-learn-the-web/javascript-debugging-code
 ---

-Broken code can be a nightmare, but there are lots of tools to help us debug our Javascript issues, many built into the browser.
+Broken code can be a nightmare, but there are lots of tools to help us debug our JavaScript issues, many built into the browser.

 ---

 ## Browser developer tools

-The developer tools built into your browser provide lots of features to help you debug your Javascript code.
+The developer tools built into your browser provide lots of features to help you debug your JavaScript code.

 ### Web console

 The first thing that’s helpful is the Console.
-In the console tab you can see error messages from your Javascript code and what line that error was found.
+In the console tab you can see error messages from your JavaScript code and what line that error was found.

 ![](console-error.jpg)

 #### Console command line

-Also, at the bottom of the console you can type Javascript and have it executed immediately within the scope of your code.
+Also, at the bottom of the console you can type JavaScript and have it executed immediately within the scope of your code.
 You can use this to make quick tests on your code or to debug what certain things are.

 ![](console-command-line.jpg)

-*The console command line has access to all your functions and all the Javascript included on your website.*
+*The console command line has access to all your functions and all the JavaScript included on your website.*

 ### Commenting out pieces of code